-If you purchase golf balls from any of these brands, then you are guaranteed the correct and accepted diameter.
+When you purchase golf balls from any of these brands, then you are guaranteed the correct and accepted diameter.
 Furthermore, you will be purchasing high-quality balls made from top-quality material.

-If they are not in sync with the USGA standards, you may not be able to use them.
+A ball not in sync with the USGA standards, you may not be able to use them.

 If you measure a golf ball and it is smaller, it could be because of its age.
 Golf balls manufactured before the 1980s required a diameter of at least 1.62 inches.

 Without measuring, however, you probably won’t see any difference between older and newer golf balls.

 You may be wondering why golf’s governing bodies decided on such a specific number.
 Well, the R&A and USGA decided on 1.68 inches because of performance regulations.

 The USGA has long been known for making new golf rules and not adhering to the rules of a by-gone age.